algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 ## itxnas f

-- Opcode: 0xc5 {uint8 transaction field index}
+- Encoding: 0xc5 {uint8 transaction field index}
 - Stack: ..., A: uint64 &rarr; ..., any
 - Ath value of the array field F of the last inner transaction
 - Availability: v6